-For protests filed with the Government Accountability Office (GAO), a copy of the protest shall be submitted to the Contracting Officer listed above (pre-award ONLY) or DoD Component POC (selection/award decision ONLY) within one day of filing with the GAO.
-Protests of small business status of a selected proposing small business concern may also be made to the Small Business Administration.
+For protests filed with the Government Accountability Office (GAO), a copy of the protest shall be submitted to the email address listed above (pre-award ONLY) or DoD Component POC (selection/award decision ONLY) within one day of filing with the GAO.
+Protests of small business status of a selected proposing small business concern may also be made to the SBA.

-Size protests regarding the small business status of a selected proposing small business concern may be made to the Small Business Administration in accordance with the procedures in FAR § 19.302.
+Size protests regarding the small business status of a selected proposing small business concern may be made to the SBA in accordance with the procedures in FAR § 19.302.